guand/seng371-project1/README.md

 The graph shows that the slopes for both LOC and enhancement pull requests were both positive and relatively unchanging.
 This shows that as the project grew in size, the rate at which feature pull requests were merged into master was not affected.

 ##### 4.2.2 Bootstrap
 The Bootstrap repo graph shows that from the beginning of the project to around 01/01/2013, not many features were added to the repo while the LOC grew and shrunk.
-After 01/01/2013, the rate at which features were added exploded.
+After 01/01/2013, the feature addition rate exploded.
 This may be explained by the growing popularity of Bootstrap as shown by the Google Search Trends below.
 The slope of the feature additions line is unchanging as the project size grows, which suggests that there is no significant causal relationship between them, contrary to our hypothesis.

 ![Bootstrap searchtrends](https://cloud.githubusercontent.com/assets/1689157/6340764/96f03444-bb77-11e4-939e-205745bd6e6a.png)